-Sales are a crucial aspect when it comes to businesses or organisations.
+Sales are a crucial aspect when it comes to businesses or organizations.
 The sales can range from dozens to thousands per day depending on the size of the business or the organization.
 Hence, it makes sense for maintaining a separate Sales Book and a Sales Return Book.

-The Sales Book is regarded as the subsidiary book which is also called as a book of original entry.
+The Sales Book is regarded as the subsidiary book which is also called a book of original entry.
 The Sales Book or the sales day book consists of the records of the all-credit sales of goods or products.
 On the other hand, a cash book contains the records of the all-cash sales of the goods.

 The entries of the Sales Book are made using the net amount of the invoice.
 Hence, the Sales Book does not have a trade discount.
 The other such details are found in the invoice.